 The final phase of pregnancy involves childbirth, which undoubtedly brings significant pain and discomfort for most women.
 Prior to labor, studies have shown that applying heat therapy to the perineal area can help reduce tearing as the heat helps to increase blood circulation and in turn increases the flexibility of the area.
 There also has been sufficient evidence that suggests alternating hot and cold therapy to the lower back and abdomen during active labor can be an effective pain management solution.

+Hot compress vs cold compress: There’s a lot of confusion about what and when to use, for pregnancy.
 Once the baby is born, there are still many uses for hot and cold therapy to aid in the healing process.
 Applying a cold compress to the perineal area can help ease pain and reduce swelling, while applying a warm compress can soothe the area while assisting in repairing any damage caused by labor.
 While a woman is still on her journey to heal after giving birth, the focus quickly shifts to breastfeeding for many women.
 Breast engorgement can occur and can be a very uncomfortable experience; applying a cold compress to the breast provides much needed instant relief as the cold works to reduce the swelling.
 A warm compress applied to the breast can also be applied prior to breastfeeding as the heat encourages the let down of milk, resulting in a more successful feeding.